-Now you have to be careful here to look at the specifics of the company and its position at the time and get advice on this point.
+These decisions are very nuanced and fact-dependent, so you have to be careful to look at the specifics of the company and its position at the time and get advice on this point.

 What are the pluses and minuses of stock options?

-Lisa: When you grant stock options to employees, there are no taxes on them at the time of grant.
+Lisa: When you grant stock options to employees, there are no taxes on the options at the time of grant.
 If the employee holds onto the stock options and doesn’t exercise them, she doesn’t have to come out of pocket for anything so she really has no risk, in terms of the company going down in value.
 If the employee leaves the company, typically the employee has to decide whether or not to exercise the vested stock options within a pretty short period of time after employment ends or they’ll be forfeited.
-Exercising stock options requires cash to buy the shares and to pay the tax based on the difference between the value of the stock (also known as the 409A valuation) and the exercise price.
+Exercising stock options does involve some risk, because it requires cash to buy the shares and, in some cases, to pay the tax based on the difference between the value of the stock at the time of exercise (often based on a 409A valuation) and the exercise price.